Driving Viscous Hydrodynamics in Bulk Electron Flow in Graphene Using Micromagnets: Conclusions

 \section{Conclusions}

 We develop a theory for the no-slip boundary layer in the magnetohydrodynamic flow of an electron fluid in a straight channel.
 The fluid flow is modified by an array of micromagnets on the top of two-dimensional electron gas.
 The micromagnets create a wiggling flow of the fluid, which dramatically enhances hydrodynamic effects in the fluid.
 To be specific, the analysis was performed for no-slip boundary conditions, but the method can be extended to boundary conditions with arbitrary slip length.
 We demonstrate that the fluid velocity profile in the boundary layer manifests an anti-Poiseuille behaviour.
-In addition, we show that the micromagnet array creates a longitudinal Hall effect in the sample.
-From the experimental point of view we propose a method for a precise measurements of the properties of different electron fluids.
+In addition, we show that the micromagnet array creates a longitudinal voltage modulation in the sample.
+From the experimental point of view we propose a method for a boundary-independent measurement of the viscosity of different electron fluids.
 The results are applicable to graphene away from the charge neutrality point and also to semiconductors.